• Skip to primary navigation

 Use a cast iron skillet, if you have one.
 It browns the pancakes much more evenly than a nonstick skillet.

 Be careful not to overheat the skillet.
-If the pancakes are turning brown before they’re ready to flip, turn the heat down.
+If the pancakes turn brown before they’re ready to flip, turn the heat down.

 Nutrition